Shut Up and Dance (Black Mirror): Conception and writing

 The episode was co-written by series creator Charlie Brooker and William Bridges, who was new to the television industry.
 Bridges pitched three ideas to Brooker and executive producer Annabel Jones and although none of them were developed further, he was sent a draft script of "Shut Up and Dance" to work on.
-Brooker stated that the absence of science fiction elements from the episode was a "very conscious" decision, noting that science fiction is also absent from series one episode "The National Anthem" and series two episode "The Waldo Moment".
-Having recently written series three episode "San Junipero", which was conceived of as a 1980s period piece, Brooker was interested in writing a present-day story.
-He commented that the "weird, British, colloquial nasty humour" and "seediness" of the episode is similar to "The National Anthem".
+Brooker stated that the absence of science fiction elements from the episode was a "very conscious" decision, noting that science fiction is also absent from series one episode "The National Anthem" and series two episode "The Waldo Moment."
+Having recently written series three episode "San Junipero," which was conceived of as a 1980s period piece, Brooker was interested in writing a present-day story.
+He commented that the "weird, British, colloquial nasty humour" and "seediness" of the episode is similar to "The National Anthem."

 The story went through many different iterations, starting from an idea similar to 1992 heist film Reservoir Dogs, where a group of strangers were tossed together to commit a robbery.
 Some drafts did not imply that Kenny was looking at child pornography.
 In one version of the story, there was no reason why the events were happening, and in another the roles were reversed, with Hector having the extremely dark secret.
-In a different draft, the hackers were shown in an internet cafe in Eastern Europe, having blackmailed the characters for fun.
+In a different draft, the hackers were shown in an internet café in Eastern Europe, having blackmailed the characters for fun.
 The episode was originally set in the United States, as this would make it easier for the characters to access a gun, and the timeframe of the storyline was initially longer.